 - The successful candidate will be able to document successful

-solicitation of major and principal gifts and present a history of
+solicitation of major and principal gifts and present a

 - Large university advancement experience will be highly